oxheadalpha/nft-tutorial/README.md

 FA2 refers to a token standard ([TZIP-12](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-12/tzip-12.md)) on Tezos.
 FA2 proposes a unified token contract interface, supporting a wide range of token types.
-The FA2 standard provides a standard API to transfer tokens, check token balances,manage operators (an address that is permitted to manage tokens on behalf of the token owner) and manage token metadata.
+The FA2 standard provides a standard API to transfer tokens, check token balances, manage operators (an address that is permitted to transfer tokens on behalf of the token owner) and manage token metadata.

 ### What is NFT